Berlin to Copenhagen Cycling Holiday

 Tourist tax (approximately €1-5pppn, payable locally)

-The bikes provided on this tour are modern alloy framed, hybrid models with 21 speeds and comfortable saddle with upright riding position.
+The bikes provided on this tour are modern alloy framed models with 21 speeds and comfortable saddle with upright riding position.

 The bikes come equipped with a rear pannier, handlebar bag, odometer and lock.
 Per room you also receive a repair kit with pump.